Kitware/pybsm/docs/review_process.rst

 ==================
 An MR is initiated by a user intending to integrate a branch from their forked repository.
-Before the branch is integrated into the ``nrtk`` master branch, it must first go through a series of checks and a review to ensure that the branch is consistent with the rest of the repository and doesn't contain any issues.
+Before the branch is integrated into the ``pybsm`` master branch, it must first go through a series of checks and a review to ensure that the branch is consistent with the rest of the repository and doesn't contain any issues.